fictheader/tether/README.md

 # Tether
 Tether is a specific formed signals and slots system based on Boost.Signals2.
 Basic elements are TetherSig, Tether, Hooker.
 Tether keeps a value and only a connected TetherSig can update the value.
-Hooker hooks value.
+Hooker hooks the value.
 It looks like:

 sig1, [sig2, sig3...] → tether ⇄ hooker